remix-run/remix/docs/guides/contributing.md

 - The original issue will remain on the Roadmap project to see general progress.
 - The subtasks will be tracked on the temporary project.
 - When the work is complete, the temporary project will be archived.
-- The Owner is responsible for populating the sub-project with issues and splitting the work up into shippable chunks of work.
+- The Owner is responsible for populating the subproject with issues and splitting the work up into shippable chunks of work.
 - Build / feature flags are encouraged over long-running branches.

 ### RFCs